Celebrating every time a disciple makes a disciple…

 Rev. Ileana Flores

 She was born in Costa Rica.
 Her parents are Edgar Chacon and Ana Montes.
-She is an Ordained Minister of the Wesleyan Church, Assistant Pastor in El Monte Wesleyan Christian Church, and finished her M.Div in Wesley Seminary in August 2017.
-She has worked in Distrito Hispano Suroeste de la Iglesia Wesleyana since the beginning, in 2006, as Administrative Assistant until the present time.
-She’s been married to Gerardo for 27 yrs, has two precious treasures: her daughter Jessica, 25, and her son Gerardo Jr, 22.
+She is an Ordained Minister of the Wesleyan Church, Assistant Pastor in El Monte Wesleyan Christian Church, graduated at Wesley Seminary in August 2017, M-Div.
+She has worked in Distrito Hispano Suroeste de la Iglesia Wesleyana since the beginning, in 2006, as Administrative Assistant until the present time and is part of the Clergy Care team for the District.
+She’s been married to Gerardo since Dec.
+1990, has two precious treasures: Jessica, and Gerardo Jr. Her passion is teaching.
 She resides in California since Dic.
 1988 until today.

 Rev. Frankie Rodriguez